 Before the call

-Ideally we want users to have gotten started with PostHog before the demo call.
+Ideally, we want users to have gotten started with PostHog before the demo call.
 From our YC Onboarding page:

-If users come to the call with a ready instance, we can focus more on their needs and setting up relevant views for them than a basic overview of the platform that they could have gotten without us.
+If users come to the call with a ready instance, we can focus more on their needs and setting up relevant views than a basic overview of the platform that they could have gotten without us.

 Read more about running demos on our dedicated page.